ethhub-io/ethhub/docs/ethereum-basics/development/testing.md

 Testing is important, but you will never ascertain as much information as to the execution of a contract as by using the official debugger tooling, the Remix IDE \([demo](https://remix.ethereum.org/), [docs](https://remix.readthedocs.io/en/latest/)\).

-Remix is a big of a hack piece put together, but it works very well once you're using it correctly.
+Remix is a bit of a hack piece put together, but it works very well once you're using it correctly.
 It can run Solidity in a JavaScript VM, an injected Web3 provider \(e.g. Metamask\) or connect to your local Ganache / other setup on `http://localhost:8545`.

 ### Using Remix like a pro